 We've reporting this week on Haiti's struggle to rebuild from its earthquake a year ago that turned the capital city, Port-au-Prince, into a death trap.
 Earthquake engineers say many casualties could have been avoided if buildings had been built better.
 Now engineers are trying to improve construction standards, as NPR's Christopher Joyce reports.

-Mr. PIERRE FOUCHE (Engineer): When I got there it was a shock.
+PIERRE FOUCHE: When I got there it was a shock.
 Basically, it was like I lost all of my landmarks.

 JOYCE: When the quake hit, Fouche was studying earthquake engineering at the University of Buffalo in New York.
 He knew that Haiti lacked building codes, that people built houses on steep hillsides or on soft ground, that they used shoddy materials, and now he fears the city will rebuild the same way.